 The Japanese copula evolved from the 終止形 (shuushikei, "terminal form") 似 (*-nu) to its 連用形 (renyoukei, "conjunctive form") 似 (*-ni) attached to 在り (ari, "to exist, to have"), becoming 似在り (ni ari), which contracted into なり (nari, the Classical Japanese copula).
 Insertion of the 連用形 (renyoukei, "conjunctive form") of the classical perfective auxiliary つ (tsu) created にてあり (ni te ari), which contracted through prenasalization of obstruent /d/ in Middle Japanese to であり (de ari), finally contracting into the modern Japanese copula だ (da).
 The original word 似 (nu) had then evolved into 似る (niru), retaining its original meaning of "to be like", "to resemble" without copular function.
 After the Proto-Japonic era, 似 (*-nu) and some other verbs evolved from their original 上二段活用 (kami nidan katsuyou, "upper bigrade conjugation") conjugation pattern into the 上一段活用 (kami ichidan katsuyou, "upper monograde conjugation") Old/Classical Japanese defective paradigm, losing the -u base in the 終止形 (terminal), 連体形 (attributive), and 已然形 (realis) stem forms and settling into -i, thereby netting the 似る (niru) terminal form.

-The Korean copula evolved from Old Korean 如 (*-ta) to Middle Korean verbs 답다 (ta-p-ta, “to be like”) and 닿다 (ta-h-ta, “to be like”), which had evolved into the declarative copular suffix 다〮 (tá), which evolved through regular phonological changes into the Modern Korean copula 다 (da).
+The Korean copula evolved from Old Korean 如 (*-ta), the etymological root to the Middle Korean verbs 답다 (ta-p-ta, “to be like”) and 닿다 (ta-h-ta, “to be like”), which had evolved into the declarative copular suffix 다〮 (tá), which evolved through regular phonological changes into the Modern Korean copula 다 (da).
 It is unrelated to the Japanese copula だ (da), pronounced the same way.

 This being said, there is not exactly enough evidence to prove that shato has copular function, and there is certainly enough evidence to prove that Hilichurlian generally does not require a copula when declaring that something is another; generally the form A B is used to denote A is B.